dakshsriv/elm-space/README.md

 This also uses an image from p0 on https://pikist.com as the background.

-This game is for my summer camp course.
+This also uses an image from MaxwellFury from https://pixabay This game is for my summer camp course.
 It is coded in the Elm language on the website https://macoutreach.rocks.

+Also a shoutout to the teachers in macoutreach.